99Astral99/GamesWorkShop/README.md

 - Register
 - Login
 - Edit user profile
-- Possibility to change the password
+- Change the password
-- Possibility to view the shopping cart
+- View the shopping cart
+- Write a letter to contact the support of the store